ekernf01/perturbation_data/README.md

+### Environments

+Currently, python code is run from a conda environment called `cell_type_grn_transfer`.
+See the benchmarking folder for more details.
+R code does not yet have a controlled environment.

 ### Using the perturbations

 This is a collection of uniformly formatted perturbation datasets.
 We offer R and Python code to quickly read and write from this collection. **This doesn't work yet but I hope to set it up soon!**